aliles/predictably-random/content/pages/projects.rst

     <p>Implemented using ctypes, Filemagic simplifies the identification of
     file types from magic strings by Python applications.
-Developers can identify files from filenames or string buffers as well as suplying their own magic string files.</p>
+Developers can identify files from filenames or string buffers as well as supplying their own magic string files.</p>

     <ul class="nav nav-list">